exakat/exakat-docs/Reference/Rules/Classes/OldStyleConstructor.rst

   PHP classes used to have the method bearing the same name as the class acts as the constructor.
 That was PHP 4, and early PHP 5.

 The manual issues a warning about this syntax : ``Old style constructors are DEPRECATED in PHP 7.0, and will be removed in a future version.
 You should always use `__construct() <https://www.php.net/manual/en/language.oop5.decon.php>`_ in new code.``
+This is no more the case in PHP 5, which relies on ``__construct()`` to do so.
+Having this old style constructor may bring in confusion, unless you are also supporting old time PHP 4.

+Note that classes with methods bearing the class name, but inside a namespace are not following this convention, as this is not breaking backward compatibility.
+Those are excluded from the analyze.

 .. code-block:: php